-James Caan Net Worth: James Caan is an American actor who has a net worth of $20 million.
+James Caan was an American actor who had a net worth of $20 million at the time of his death in July 2022.
 Caan made his big screen debut in 1963's "Irma la Douce," then played a dying football player in the 1971 made-for-television movie "Brian's Song," a performance that fetched him rave reviews and an Emmy nomination.
 His turn as mafia boss Sonny Corleone in 1972 crime drama "The Godfather" put him permanently on the map and earned him an Oscar nod.
-James has more than 130 acting credits to his name, including "The Gambler" (1974), "Misery" (1990), and "Elf" (2003), and he starred on NBC's "Las Vegas" from 2003 to 2007.
+James had more than 130 acting credits to his name, including "The Gambler" (1974), "Misery" (1990), and "Elf" (2003).
+He also starred on NBC's "Las Vegas" from 2003 to 2007.

 In 1971, Caan was cast as Sonny Corleone in Coppola's "The Godfather," and the film resulted in Best Supporting Actor Oscar nominations for James, Robert Duvall, and Al Pacino.
 He followed his Academy Award-nominated role with 1973's "Slither" and "Cinderella Liberty" and 1974's "The Gambler," which earned him a Golden Globe nomination.
 James had a cameo in "The Godfather Part II" (1974) and earned another Golden Globe nomination for 1975's "Funny Lady," the sequel to 1968's "Funny Girl."
 He then starred in science fiction film "Rollerball" (1975), teamed up with Duvall again for "The Killer Elite" (1975), and played an Army Staff Sergeant in "A Bridge Too Far" (1977).
 In 1978, Caan tried his hand at directing, and though "Hide in Plain Sight" wasn't a hit at the box office, it earned praise from critics; he also starred in the film.
 He was offered roles in several films that went on to become hits, including "Close Encounters of the Third Kind," "Apocalypse Now," "Superman," and "The French Connection," but he turned them all down.